RayKay91/How-to-use-mac-arabic-keyboard-on-windows/README.md

 **The solution**

 1. [Download this file](https://github.com/downloads/Bishoy/Mac-Ar-Layout-for-Win/ar_mac.zip).
-It solves the problem.
-[You can visit the creator's github page here](github.com/bishoy)
+It solves the problem. https://bishoy.har.by/2012/06/arabic-keyboard-layout-for-mac.html
 1. Extract the folder.
 1. Run the setup.
 1. Change the language using Alt + Shift keys and when you type in Arabic it should work fine.